Financially reviewed by Patrick Flood, CFA.

-For those who do want exposure to broad commodities, PDBC from Invesco is the most popular commodities fund and conveniently does not generate the dreadful K-1 form at tax time.
+For those who do want exposure to broad commodities, PDBC from Invesco is the most popular broad commodities ETF and conveniently does not generate the dreadful K-1 form at tax time.

 Just like broad commodities, gold is also not a value-producing asset, so we wouldn't expect it to generate a return over the long term.
 Remember what I said about an inflation protection asset likely simply dragging down the returns of the portfolio over the long term.
 Gold is also taxed as a collectible.

 I would submit that gold has no place in a long-term investment portfolio unless the investor is very risk-averse and simply wants to minimize volatility and drawdowns, as gold does tend to be uncorrelated to both stocks and bonds.
 For those that do want gold, SGOL is a suitable ETF that tracks the spot price of gold bullion.

 As I've already said, stocks are a great inflation “hedge” simply due to their greater expected returns over the long term, not because they tend to do well during periods of high unexpected inflation (they don't).
 Specifically too, “defensive” sectors like Consumer Staples and Utilities tend to weather inflationary and recessionary periods better than others, as public demand for these goods and services typically remains unchanged (which is why they're called non-cyclical).

 Value stocks in general tend to beat Growth stocks during these periods as well, which is icing on the cake for investors like me who already tilt small cap value.
 Once again, roads point to factor tilts.

 As usual, this is also a case for global diversification in stocks, as one country's inflation issues may not affect another.

-Purchasing power decreases with inflation because the value of the currency drops, but this also means that any debt you have is now worth less.
+Purchasing power decreases with inflation because the value of the currency drops, but this also means that any nominal debt you have is now worth less in real terms.
 Periods of above-average inflation are a great time to have a mortgage.
-Mortgage-backed securities (MBS) are an option for those that don’t; they’re conveniently included in a total bond market fund like Vanguard’s BND.
+Mortgage-backed securities (MBS) are an option for those that don't; they're conveniently included in a total bond market ETF like Vanguard's BND.